cloudnc/ngx-sub-form/README.md

 ### Type safety you said?

-When extending one of the 4 core classes:
+When extending one of the 6 core classes:

 - `NgxRootFormComponent`
+- `NgxRootFormRemapComponent`
 - `NgxAutomaticRootFormComponent`
+- `NgxAutomaticRootFormRemapComponent`
 - `NgxSubFormComponent`
 - `NgxSubFormRemapComponent`